 More reading: 6 Ways We Benefit from our Expat Blog

 Disclaimer: Some of these links are affiliate links.
 This means that we will receive a small commission if you purchase the product or service.
-It will cost you the same – or less.
-These products have been chosen because we actually love them – we have used every one of these items – and continue to depend on many of them.
-Thanks for using our links when you purchase these services.
+These products have been chosen because we actually love them.

 Three steps to begin blogging your expat adventures: